 This was the only downside of the strategy for me.

-This is the only reason I managed to keep my traffic high even when I was travelling for two weeks last month.
+My Google Sheets document with the URLs of all my top pins, that I could access from my phone, is the only reason I managed to keep my traffic high even when I was travelling for two weeks last month.

 Manual pinning results on my blog

 I started my new manual pinning routine on 12 March 2018.
 Since then, I’ve completely stopped using schedulers and I’ve spent time pinning manually on Pinterest every day – even though some days I could only manage five minutes from my phone.

 Before I started implementing my new manual pinning strategy, I considered it a ‘good day’ if I got 50 visits from Pinterest.

 Now, on an average day I get around 300 clicks, but I’ve had several days with over 1,000!